 Figure 1: Vector polygon

-In the polygon method of vector addition, scaled vectors (whose measured lengths correspond to the magnitudes of the forces that they represent, e.g. 1 cm = 3 N) are drawn such that each vector starts at the end point of the previous one and points in the same direction as the force they represent.
-In Figure 1, suppose that the vectors $\vec{\mathbf{A}}$, $\vec{\mathbf{B}}$, $\vec{\mathbf{C}}$, and $\vec{\mathbf{D}}$ are all of the forces acting on an object in static equilibrium.
+In the polygon method of vector addition, scaled vectors (whose measured lengths correspond to the magnitudes of the forces that they represent, e.g. 1 cm = 3 N) are drawn such that each vector starts at the end point of the previous one and points in the same direction as the force it represents.
+In Figure 1, suppose that the vectors \vec{A} , \vec{B} , \vec{C} , and \vec{D} are all of the forces acting on an object in static equilibrium.
 The sum of these forces must be zero, as shown in the figure (i.e. adding these vectors in any order produces a closed polygon).
-Any number of vectors can be added head-to-tail in this way.
+Any number of vectors can be added head-to-tail in this way; if the object is in equilibrium, the forces MUST sum to zero, regardless.

 Analytical addition of vectors

 Components of a vector